sharmagg/StateofPlace/README.md

 # StateofPlace
-This is a puublic repository my internship at State of Place
+This is a puublic repository my internship at State of Place.